joegasewicz/pytask-io/README.md

         db=0,
     )

+    # Start the PytaskIO task queue on a separate thread.
+    pytask.run()

     # Handle a long running process, in this case a send email function
     task_id = pytask.add_task(send_email, title, body)